mohitdarji-14/mohitdarji-14/README.md

 * 📘 Focusing on core Java

-* 📱 Building fully responsive websites
+* 📱 On SQL database

 * 🐍 Strengthening programming fundamentals with Python